 To run your FPMs on your SmartServer, your SmartServer must have an FPM programming license installed on it.
-If you do not have a SmartServer model 7210xR-409 or 7210xR-410, on which the
+If you do not have a SmartServer model that includes a pre-installed FPM programming license, you can order a FPM programming license from the i.LON SmartServer 2.0 x Preface

-FPM programming license is pre-installed, you can order a FPM programming license from the i.LON SmartServer Web site at www.echelon.com/products/cis/activate.
+Web site at www.echelon.com/products/cis/activate.
 To run Echelon first-party FPMs or third-party FPMs on your SmartServer, your SmartServer must also have a separate FPM application license from Echelon or the third-party FPM vendor.

 You can create FPM application licenses for your FPMs to protect your FPMs from unauthorized use and piracy, and to make your FPMs available to customers for order.
-The i.LON SmartServer Programming Tools includes the components required to create a FPM licensing tool.
+The i.LON SmartServer 2.0 Programming Tools includes the components required to create a FPM licensing tool.
 Once you create your FPM licensing tool, you can use it to create FPM application licenses that must be installed on a SmartServer in order for it to run your FPMs.
-Customers who want to implement your licensed FPMs on their SmartServersmust order your FPM application license and install it on their SmartServers.
+Customers who want to implement your licensed FPMs on their SmartServers must order your FPM application license and install it on their SmartServers.